artsy/artsy.github.io/source/_posts/2013-04-01-an-easter-egg-for-curl.markdown

 { "error" : "Inspiration from the Engineering team at http://artsy.github.com" }
 ```

 What?! **401 Broadway**?
 See, our office address is *401 Broadway, 10013, New York, NY*.
 We just tried to add a more developer-friendly way to find us in the New York grid.
-And here's the view from our 25th floor office - that's SOHO right below us.
+And here's the view from our 25th floor office - that's SOHO right below us and the Empire State Building a bit North.

 <img src="/images/2013-04-01-an-easter-egg-for-curl/artsy-office-view.jpg" />